algosup/2024-2025-project-2-serious-game-team-6/Manuals/User manual.md

 **Recycling (forest)**

 The first puzzle you face will ask you to sort wastes.
-To do so, you will have to find wastes and put them in the appropriate bins.
+To do so, you will have to find wastes and put them in the appropriate bin.
 To help you, you will find an information sheet that tells you how to sort wastes.
 By doing it right, you will be able to see the nature coming back, to access the next zone and even find something new related to the lore.

 **Energy (nuclear power plant)**